 Study abroad and student exchange programs

 The best way to increase your knowledge of international affairs is to live and study in another country.
-International study opportunities are available for qualified students (students with a G.P.A. of 2.75 or above) enrolled in all colleges and schools at Rowan University.
-Students may choose individualized study programs in more than 200 countries in Europe, East Asia, Africa, the Middle East, Australia and Latin America.
+Study Abroad opportunities are available for qualified students enrolled in all colleges and schools at Rowan University.
+Students may choose study programs in more than 200 countries in Europe, East Asia, Africa, the Middle East, Australia and Latin America.

 Join us for a Costa Rica tour next May!Details here